Offshore and Onshore Cables

-Approximately 170km of the Greenlink cable route will be laid offshore.
-The final routes will be selected following a detailed assessment of the marine environment and technical challenges.
+Approximately 160km of the Greenlink cable route will be laid offshore.
+The final proposed routes have been selected following a detailed assessment of the marine environment and technical challenges.

 The cables will predominantly be buried in the seabed.
 However, where the geology or marine environment does not lend itself to this, a cable may be laid on the seabed with protection added.
 Protection could be in the form of concrete mattress or rock dumping on top of the cable.

 One of the benefits of HVDC cables is the relatively small footprint required to install them underground onshore.
 They can be buried within the local road networks or within agricultural land, as appropriate.
 Proposed routes can be found in the latest edition of our brochure and will be in Planning documents here.